Trump’s bond set at $200K in Fulton County case

-A judge on Monday signed off on a $200,000 bond for former President Trump in the Georgia election case, according to court filings.
+A judge signed off on a $200,000 bond for former President Trump in the Georgia election case, enacting stricter rules than his co-defendants, on Monday, according to court filings.

 The order forbids Trump from intimidating any co-defendants or witnesses in the case as he awaits trial.